nextflow-io/nextflow/docs/gridgain.rst

 Advanced options
 =====================

-The following daemon configuration options can be used.
+The following cluster node configuration options can be used.

 =========================== ================
 Name                        Description